 Why do we need to pay income tax?

 Since governments can’t operate without revenue, income taxes are one of the main sources of revenue for governments.
-The money you pay in taxes goes to many places such as paying the salaries of civil servants comprising government workers, teachers, police, doctors, firefighters etc.
+The money you pay in taxes goes to many places, among them are to pay the salaries of civil servants such as government workers, teachers, police, doctors, and firefighters.

-Tax money funds many aspects that keep the country running such as healthcare, education, infrastructure, security and other types of development.
+Tax money funds many aspects that keep the country running; healthcare, education, infrastructure, security and other types of development.
 For instance, it helps to ensure the roads you travel on are safe and well maintained.
 Taxes are also used to fund many types of government programmes that help the poor and less fortunate, as well as the building of schools and hospitals.

-What happens if you don’t pay for income tax?
+What happens if I don’t pay my income tax?

-On the other hand, “Willfully and with intent to evade or assist any other person to evade tax” carries a much more severe penalty with fines of RM1,000 to RM20,000, imprisonment or both, plus 300% of the amount undercharged.
+On the other hand, “Wilfully and with intent to evade or assist any other person to evade tax” carries a much more severe penalty with fines of RM1,000 to RM20,000, imprisonment, or both, plus 300% of the amount undercharged.

 How do I pay my income tax?